Step 1: Layout

 I like to use pocket screws for a stronger joint.
 I also prefer pocket screws to hold the piece while the glue dries.
 This will ensure things stay in place during the curing of the Gorilla Glue.
 As an added layer of protection, clamp the front surface of the fascia while the glue dries.
 It’s always best to hide the screws on the protected side of a piece, so there is no opportunity for moisture to get behind the plugs or filler.
 Quality is in the details.

-Following these few steps with care should lead to a professional, attractive, and lasting solution.
+Following these few steps with care should lead to a professional, attractive, and long-lasting solution.